Relative periodic solutions in spatial Kepler problem with symmetric perturbation: Introduction

 While the above result proves the existence of infinitely many periodic orbits, it requires some additional conditions.
-Meanwhile we can show the existence of at least one special periodic orbit, as long as the perturbation is small enough.
-To explain it, we define two types of periodic solutions as below. \begin{defi} A periodic solution $\xi(t)=(p_{r}(t),p_{z}(t),r(t),z(t))$ of the reduced Hamiltonian system \begin{enumerate} \item[(a).] is \textbf{a brake orbit}, if there are two different time moments $t_1 \ne t_2$, such that the momentum variables all vanish, i.e., $p_r(t_i)=p_z(t_i)=0$, $i =1,2$; \item[(b).] is \textbf{a $z$-symmetric orbit}, if $p_r(t_0)=z(t_0)=0$ for some $t_{0}\in\mathbb{R}$ and
+Meanwhile, we can show the existence of at least one special periodic orbit as long as the perturbation is small enough.
+To explain this, we define two types of periodic solutions as follows. \begin{defi} A periodic solution $\xi(t)=(p_{r}(t),p_{z}(t),r(t),z(t))$ of the reduced Hamiltonian system \begin{enumerate} \item[(a)] is \textbf{a brake orbit} if there exist two distinct time moments $t_1 \ne t_2$, such that the momentum variables all vanish, i.e., $p_r(t_i)=p_z(t_i)=0$, for $i =1,2$; \item[(b)] is \textbf{a $z$-symmetric orbit} if $p_r(t_0)=z(t_0)=0$ for some $t_{0}\in\mathbb{R}$ and

-\end{enumerate} \end{defi} \begin{remark} A brake orbit must be a periodic solution and when it is also $z$-symmetric, we say it is a $z$-symmetric brake orbit. \end{remark}
+\end{enumerate} \end{defi} \begin{remark} A brake orbit must be a periodic solution, and when it is also $z$-symmetric, we say it is a $z$-symmetric brake orbit. \end{remark}

 \begin{thm} For sufficiently small $\ep$ and parameters $(\om,h) \in \Gamma_\ep$, there exists a unique $z$-symmetric brake orbit $\xi_{bz,\ep}(t)$ forming a Hopf link with $\xi_{\ep}(t)$ in $\mathcal{M}(h,\om,\ep)$. \end{thm}